 Found yourself staring into your closet and wondering how to start packing for your holiday trip?
 With baggage fees being pretty standard, traveling with just a carry-on has its perks – especially during the holidays.
 Not only does it save you money, but you won’t get caught up in the hectic crowds hovering around baggage claim or have to worry about your things getting lost in the shuffle.

 While we can’t help you decide on your festive outfit, we can help you make the most of your luggage space, regardless of whether you’re headed home or off to roam.
 Here are some tips that have helped us make sure we’re packing like a pro this season.

 1. Have the right tools.

-Invest in a quality, lightweight carry-on that feels like butter when you glide it through security.
+First and foremost, we’d recommend investing in a quality, lightweight carry-on that feels like butter when you glide it through security.
 But do your homework before you go.
 What may be carry-on size for one airline may be too large on some low-cost carriers, and you don’t want to be hit with the higher fee to check a bag at the airport.
 Measure your bag before heading to the airport with our augmented reality bag measurement tool right in the KAYAK app and you’ll be good to go.